pJanks/file_naming_app_v2/README.md

   - (5, 3) returns `robot_yellow.png`

+It is not valid to remove all characters.
+This will return the original name:

+  - (1, 16) returns `robot_yellow.png`

 If the ending position extends into the file extension the file extension will be appended to the name ***which may have unexpected results:***

   - (7, 14) returns `robot_ng.png`

-If all characters are removed only the file extension will be returned:

-  - (1, 16) returns `.png`

 ## Getting Started